mikestarrdev/eth-portfolio-wallet/README.md

 # DESCRIPTION

 The purpose of this project is to gain experience building with Ethers.js, React, and Solidity.
-I started it as a submission for ETHGlobal's HackMoney hackathon
+This project started as a submission for ETHGlobal's HackMoney hackathon.
+I'll update this README as the project evolves

 # FEATURES